hschaeufler/the-wallet/README.md

 If you want to test service workers, you can run ``http-server -p 8080 -c-1 dist/the-wallet`` or easier: `npm run start:http`

-## Prettier
+## Prettier + Husky
 To obtain beautiful code, the Prettier library was used.
-This is activated via a commit hook and embellishes the checked-in files.
+This is activated via a husky commit hook and embellishes the checked-in files.

 ##Trustlist
 Täglich erfolgt über eine Github-Action das Abfragen der DSC-Trust-List.
 Diese werden im Ordner docs/assets/trustlist abgelegt und eingecheckt.